persai-lab/EDM2021-DMKT/README.md

 ## Acknowledgement:

-This  paper  is  based  upon  work  sup-ported by the National Science Foundation under Grant No.1755910
+This  paper is based upon work supported by the National Science Foundation under Grant No.1755910